elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 interesting concepts in Elm.

-What if we want to find the first game in our list, and then pass that to the `gamesListItem` function instead of using the hardcoded string we currently have there?
+What if we want to find the first game in our list, and then pass that to the `gamesListItem` function instead of using the hard-coded string we currently have there?

 Our first step would be to use the `model` list and find the first item.
 To do